 Our Outdoor Adventure LLC is a community that is designed to provide students with an opportunity to take an active role in engaging in Mount Holyoke’s Outdoor Community.
 Outdoor Adventure residents will explore nature on campus and in the Pioneer Valley.
 Various excursions such as walking, hiking, skiing, biking and snowshoeing will be planned with the goal of building teamwork and leadership skills No previous experience is necessary.
 All students who chose to live in the Outdoor Adventure LLC commit to a willingness to participate, learn, and grow.

 Our Shirley Chisholm LLC is a community that is designed to support students who are of African descent, identify within the African Diaspora and/or wish to foster connections between different cultures within the diaspora.
-Shirley Chisholm community residents are committed to developing a safe supportive and celebratory environment with particular regard to those complexities of being a student of African descent at a predominately white institution.
-The community is named after, Shirley Chisholm, a former professor of politics and sociology at Mount Holyoke.
+Shirley Chisholm community residents are committed to developing a safe supportive and celebratory environment with particular regard to those complexities of being a student of African descent at a predominantly white institution.
+The community is named after Shirley Chisholm, a former professor of politics and sociology at Mount Holyoke.
 Before teaching at Mount Holyoke, Shirley Chisholm made history as the first African-American woman elected to the U.S. Congress and the first woman to run for the Democratic Party's presidential nomination.

-Our Trendy Transfer LLC is a community designed to support students who transfer into Mount Holyoke College.
-Trendy Transfer community residents are committed to developing peer network and support environment that brings together students who arrive at Mount Holyoke College with valuable college and life experiences.
-Though they may come from a variety of different backgrounds transfers bring a unique perspective to their Mount Holyoke College journey.
+Our Transfer LLC is a community designed to support students who transfer into Mount Holyoke College.
+Transfer community residents are committed to developing peer network and support environment that brings together students who arrive at Mount Holyoke College with valuable college and life experiences.
+Though they may come from a variety of different backgrounds, transfers bring a unique perspective to their Mount Holyoke College journey.
 Throughout the year, activities, events, and programs designed in collaboration with community members will assist transfer students in navigating Mount Holyoke.